dhatcher8/movie-classification/README.md

 ![CNNGraphic](dataset/images/CNNmodel.jpeg)

 Finally our model is optimized using Tensorflow's Adam Optimization algorithm, which is an extention of stochastic gradient decent, for reasons including speed of processing, more intuitive interpretation of the hyper-parameters, noise reduction, to name a few.
-The results of our model is shown as follows: -------SHOW RESULTS AND FINE TUNING-------

 # Analysis and Discussion